-As soon as security conditions permit, the Secretariat usually deploys a technical assessment mission to the country or territory where the deployment of a UN Peacekeeping operation is envisaged.
+As soon as security conditions permit, the Secretariat usually deploys a technical assessment mission to the country or territory where the deployment of a UN peace operation is envisaged.
 The assessment mission analyzes and assesses the overall security, political, military, humanitarian and human rights situation on the ground, and its implications for a possible operation.
 Based on the findings and recommendations of the assessment mission, the UN Secretary-General will issue a report to the Security Council.
-This report will present options for the establishment of a peacekeeping operation as appropriate including its size and resources.
+This report will present options for the establishment of a peace operation as appropriate including its size and resources.
 The report will also include financial implications and statement of preliminary estimated costs.

 Security Council resolution

-If the Security Council determines that deploying a UN Peacekeeping operation is the most appropriate step to take, it will formally authorize this by adopting a resolution.
+If the Security Council determines that deploying a UN peace operation is the most appropriate step to take, it will formally authorize this by adopting a resolution.
 The resolution sets out the operation’s mandate and size, and details the tasks it will be responsible for performing.
 The budget and resources are then subject to General Assembly approval.